I certainly can't remember the time on that early morning the

 Our next stop was Rockefeller Center.

-The ice skating rink is turned into an outdoor dining
+The ice skating rink is turned into a summer out door

 NBC Studio Tours depart from the NBC Experience Store.